ylluminarious/cixl/README.md

 ## cixl
 #### a minimalistic extension language

 This project aims to produce a minimalistic extension language, or DSL substrate; in C. In a way, it's Lua taken one step further down the path of simplicity.
-The implementation is a hybrid interpreter/vm design, designed to be as fast as possible without compromising on transparency and flexibility.
+The implementation is a hybrid interpreter/vm design, designed to be as fast as possible without compromising on simplicity, transparency and flexibility.

 ### Status
 Examples from this document should work without a hitch and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
 Current work is focused on tracing interactions between core features; as soon as I gain enough confidence that I've steered clear of major disasters, I'll start filling in obvious gaps in functionality.